jakobfriedl/async-bof-loader/README.md

 # Async BOF/COFF Loader

-This asynchronous object file loader is implemented as a standalone Windows DLL in Nim.
+This object file loader is implemented as a standalone Windows DLL in Nim.
 While it has been primarily created for [Conquest](https://github.com/jakobfriedl/conquest/) and its `Monarch` agent, any other post-exploitation framework with DLL loading capabilities can use `async-bof.dll` to execute Beacon Object Files in the background without blocking the main agent thread.

 Use-cases:
 - Process creation notifications